vaimee/desmo-dapp/linksmart-directory/README.md

 **directoryManager**

+Instead use `setup.sh` or `setupMultiple.sh`:

-Using `node setup.js` just one directory will manage.
+Using `node directoryManager/setup.js` just one directory will be considered.

-Using `node setup.js --m` all the directories will manage.
+Using `node directoryManager/setup.js --m` all the directories will be considered.

-Using `node setup.js --m X` all the directories will manage and "X" is the probability of NOT registering a TD on a Directory.
+Using `node directoryManager/setup.js --m X` all the directories will be considered and "X" is the probability of NOT registering a TD on a Directory.
 "X" must be:  `0 < X < 1`.
-For example, `node setup.js --m 0.5` will register just half of the TD in each Directory.
+For example, `node directoryManager/setup.js --m 0.5` will register just half of the TD in each Directory.